 c.
 Quality Sleep

 d.
-Hydration
+Proper Hydration

 e.
 Mindful Eating

-9. Natural Supplements for Gut Health
+9. What Are the Best Natural Supplements for Gut Health?

-• Digestive enzymes (to aid food breakdown)
+• Digestive enzymes (to support food breakdown)

-• L-Glutamine (repairs intestinal lining)
+• L-Glutamine (helps repair the intestinal lining)

 • Collagen powder

-10. Healing the Gut: Step-by-Step Guide
+10. Healing the Gut: A Step-by-Step Guide

 Step 1: Remove

-• Cut out sugar, gluten, alcohol, and processed foods for 2–4 weeks.
+Eliminate sugar, gluten, alcohol, and processed foods for 2–4 weeks.

 Step 2: Replace